fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 }
 ```

-Any Javascript code within the curly braces is evaluated and the result of this evaluation is embedded into the defined place in the HTML produced by the component.
+Any JavaScript code within the curly braces is evaluated and the result of this evaluation is embedded into the defined place in the HTML produced by the component.

 ### JSX

 It seems like React components are returning HTML markup.
 However, this is not the case.
 The layout of React components is mostly written using [JSX](https://reactjs.org/docs/introducing-jsx.html).
-Although JSX looks like HTML, we are actually dealing with a way to write Javascript.
-Under the hood JSX returned by React components is compiled into Javascript.
+Although JSX looks like HTML, we are actually dealing with a way to write JavaScript.
+Under the hood JSX returned by React components is compiled into JavaScript.

 After compiling our application looks like this: